Tom-Hirschberger/MMM-EmbedURL/README.md

   * Defines a image icon
   * Adds two dummy elements but not uses the default "iframe" element to embed but "webview" instead
   * All elements get the css classes "dummy3" and "myDummy" added
+  * All URLs get the current timestamp appended when added (i.e. `https://dummy:3000/humidity?orgId=2&from=1666840621970&to=1666862221970&panelId=2&timestamp=12345678`)

 If you think about the dummy URLs look a little bit like URLs of Grafana panels you are right.
 I use the module to show my Grafana charts.
-Examples of howto setup InfluxDB and Grafana are included in the [doc](doc) directory!
+Examples of how to setup InfluxDB and Grafana are included in the [doc](doc) directory!

 ## Styling